SportBeep.com

 She could have been forgiven for feeling the odds were not in her favour after Osaka won the tie-break at the end of the first set, in which Anisimova paid for her inconsistency.
 Only once before had Osaka lost at a major after taking the opening set, but Anisimova turned to recent experiences to draw belief that she could plot a way back into the match.

 “Today, I could have easily said, ‘Oh, she’s playing better than me, and I can’t really do anything,'” said Anisimova.
 “I really tried to find a way any way I could to stay in the match, even though it was extremely tough, and she was playing really great tennis.
-I have really worked on myself to be able to handle those moments and to believe in myself, even when it feels like there is nothing to believe in, in a way, like when you’re not playing that well.”
+I have really worked on myself to really be able to handle those moments and to believe in myself, even when it feels like what is there to believe in, in a way, like, when you’re not playing that well.”

 Her character was severely tested by a 6-0, 6-0 drubbing at the hands of Iga Swiatek in the Wimbledon final in July.
 Rather than let it scar her, Anisimova has made her mental fortitude a vital asset.
 “I have really done a better job of that, and especially since the Wimbledon final.
 I think I have really shifted with my attitude, as well,” she said.